 If you have asked someone to act on your behalf (such as the Citizens Advice Bureau or a relative) you will be asked to supply an Authority to Act form, which you can get from the agency acting on your behalf.

 You will be supplied with the personal information we hold on you which you are entitled to receive.
 If you feel we have not supplied you with information which you were expecting then please contact us.

 How long will it take to receive the information?

-We have 28 calendar days from the date we receive the completed Subject Access Request form, proof of identity and enough detail from you to locate the information you are requesting.
+We have one month from the date we receive the completed Subject Access Request form, proof of identity and enough detail from you to locate the information you are requesting.
 However, we will try to give you the information as soon as possible.